ethereum/consensus-specs/specs/networking/p2p-interface.md

 ```
 The fields are:

-- `fork_version`: The beacon_state `Fork` version.
+- `head_fork_version`: The beacon_state `Fork` version.
 - `finalized_root`: The latest finalized root the node knows about.
 - `finalized_epoch`: The latest finalized epoch the node knows about.
 - `head_root`: The block hash tree root corresponding to the head of the chain as seen by the sending node.
 - `head_slot`: The slot corresponding to the `head_root`.

-Clients exchange hello messages upon connection, forming a two-phase handshake.
-The first message the initiating client sends MUST be the hello message.
-In response, the receiving client MUST respond with its own hello message.
+The dialing client MUST send a `Hello` request upon connection.

+This should be encoded as an SSZ-container.

 Clients SHOULD immediately disconnect from one another following the handshake above under the following conditions:

-1. If `fork_version` doesn’t match the local fork version, since the client’s chain is on another fork. `fork_version` can also be used to segregate testnets.
+1. If `head_fork_version` doesn’t match the expected fork version at the epoch of the `head_slot`, since the client’s chain is on another fork. `head_fork_version` can also be used to segregate testnets.
 2. If the (`finalized_root`, `finalized_epoch`) shared by the peer is not in the client's chain at the expected epoch.
 For example, if Peer 1 sends (root, epoch) of (A, 5) and Peer 2 sends (B, 3) but Peer 1 has root C at epoch 3, then Peer 1 would disconnect because it knows that their chains are irreparably disjoint.

-Once the handshake completes, the client with the lower `finalized_epoch` or `head_slot` (if the clients have equal `finalized_epoch`s) SHOULD request beacon blocks from its counterparty via the `BeaconBlocks` request.
+Once the handshake completes, the client with the lower `finalized_epoch` or `head_slot` (if the clients have equal `finalized_epoch`s) SHOULD request beacon blocks from its counterparty via the `BeaconBlocksByRange` request.

 #### Goodbye

 **Protocol ID:** ``/eth2/beacon_chain/req/goodbye/1/``

-**Content:**
+Request, Response Content:
 ```
 (
   reason: uint64